gorhill/uBlock/README.md

 See [releases page](https://github.com/gorhill/uBlock/releases) for recent changes.
 See [Wiki](https://github.com/gorhill/uBlock/wiki) for more information.

 An efficient blocker for Chromium-based browsers.
 Fast and lean.
+Written from scratch.
 Development through benchmarking.

 <p align="center">